 Bartle Bogle Hegarty (or BBH) has long ranked as one of the world's most admired creative agencies, with a reputation for stylish, elegant and original advertising.
-Campaign named it in 2018 as the UK's 3rd best agency of all time.
+Campaign named it in 2018 as the UK's 3rd best agency of all time (after BMP and its successors and CDP).
 One of the stars of the London industry in the mid to late 1980s, the agency sold a large minority stake to global network Leo Burnett in 1997, and used those funds to establish its own international presence in other key markets including New York, Singapore and Shanghai.
 BBH was allowed to retain its notional autonomy following the subsequent acquisition of Burnett by Publicis Groupe but it has gradually been dragged ever closer into the French group's increasingly centralised management structure.
 In 2012, Publicis acquired the outstanding 51% stake in the agency from founders John Hegarty and Nigel Bogle to take full control.
 There are still six international offices, but none has come close to matching the prominence of the main London office, which continues to be one of the country's most admired, despite the occasional rough patch, for example in 2009 and 2010.
 Making up for that lost time, the new business team delivered a string of account wins in 2011, earning the accolade as Campaign's Agency of the Year for two consecutive years.
-Quality remains generally high, but BBH's profile has faded a little since the founders' retirement.
-Several other longstanding managers have also departed in recent years.
+Quality remains generally high, but BBH's profile has faded since the founders' retirement, and several other veterans of the heyday have departed in recent years.
 Neil Munn is now global CEO.
 Joakim "Jab" Borgstrom replaced Pelle Sjoenell as worldwide chief creative officer in 2019.
-The UK outpost remains one of the UK's top five agencies.
+The London flagship remains one of the UK's top agencies.
 Karen Martin is CEO.
-Nielsen (in Campaign) estimated local billings of £260m in 2018; declared revenue for the main UK corporate entity BBH Partners was £57m .
+Nielsen (in Campaign) estimated local billings of £269m in 2019.
+Legal entity BBH Partners reported revenues of £52.6m and net income of £15.4m.
 Other outposts are significantly smaller.
-Ad Age estimated global revenues of $160m, with the two offices in New York and Los Angeles contributing revenues of $44m between them.
+Ad Age estimated global revenues of $151m, with the two offices in New York and Los Angeles contributing revenues of $42m between them.

 Which clients does BBH handle?
 Find out more from the Adbrands Account Assignments database